rudikwid/DDS-for-Icom-IC-2N/README.md

 For display, we use cheap LCD 16X2 hd44780, one rotary encoder, and for key buttons configured as keypad.
 The Display shown 144.00MHz, VFO/MEM indicator, Simplex-Duplex mode, save Memory function other feature, saving duplex memory, and last frequency autosave.

+Depedencies:
+Wire.h library
+LiquidCrystal_i2c.h library
+Encoder.h library by PJRC.com
+EEPROM.h library

+Usable and tested with Arduino uno, also works with Nano, and Promini with little modifications.